saeedNW/arch-linux-installation/endeavouros/installation_guide.md

 - `supergfxctl`: A tool for managing GPU settings and performance on Asus laptops.
 - `rog-control-center`: A control center application designed for Asus Republic of Gamers (ROG) laptops, providing centralized access to various system settings and features.

+**Note:** Add rog-control-center to your system startup applications

 ## Configure Nvidia Settings

 After installing Nvidia drivers and utilities like Optimus or ROG Control Center, you'll need to configure the Nvidia X Server Settings to optimize your graphics settings.